Saint Lucia Swedish Watercolor Christmas Card for Beginners

 Nothing says “I care” like a piece of hand painted artwork.
 And it is so easy to make something special that can be ready in time for the holidays.
 Watercolor is such a great medium because it’s so versatile and dries quickly making it easy to get a whole stack of cards done in less than an hour.
+Have fun with this Saint Lucia watercolor tutorial.
 This is one of eight patterns I’ve made this year for YOU!
 All of the patterns are available in the Resource Library.
 If you don’t already have a password, you can sign up HERE to get yours and then get started right away!

 If you don’t have time to do a watercolor project right now (I get it) and just want to print out my finished cards for your own use, you can find them HERE.

 FREE WATERCOLOR PATTERNS AND PROJECTS!

 Subscribe (FREE) and I'll send you a password giving you instant access to all of our Lily and Thistle resources: Courses, templates, patterns, how-to's and more!
 You will also get my weekly newsletter full of great resources for your art!

 Our family has had the privilege of participating in Light the World for a few years now.
 I love how it helps to bring the true meaning of Christmas back into focus for all of us each day.
 This year I made a special advent calendar for the kids to help us remember the true meaning of the season.
 Now I’m sharing some card patterns (and free printables if you don’t have time)to help spread His light in your community and family.
 If you haven’t heard of Light the World, you can check it out here.

 I designed this project with the busy mama/grandma in mind so I hope it will bring you lots of enjoyment and fun.
 In fact, it’s the perfect project to invite the kids to join you!